top of page

 March 2025: For the second time this year, the people of Greenland have the opportunity to show what they think of US President Trump’s ‘desire’ to take over their country.
 In a general election held on 11 March 2025, voters decisively chose political parties that rejected American overtures.
 On 1 April, the country will hold nationwide local elections in municipalities, villages and parishes.

 While issues like housing, education and an ageing population dominated the local election campaigns, Greenlanders are aware that their votes will have national and international implications.
-This is especially true for the elections in the municipality of Sermersooq, where almost 42 per cent of the country’s population lives and which includes Greenland’s capital city Nuuk.
+This is especially true for the elections in the municipality of Sermersooq, where almost 42 per cent of the country’s population lives and which includes Greenland’s capital city, Nuuk.

 Sermersooq’s current mayor, Avaaraq Olsen, who took over the mayorship in 2022 after her predecessor, Charlotte Ludvigsen, had to resign following several scandals, is asking voters for a second term.
 She claims that after a turbulent period, she managed to create a calmer atmosphere that allowed the parties in the municipal council to work together.
 “There was an incredible amount of arguing.
 It was like wartime when we went into the council chamber,” Mayor Olsen said.

 While the mayor’s two principal opponents agree that there has been very good cross-party cooperation over the past few years, they argue that the mayor has insufficiently involved ordinary citizens in her decision-making.
-Candidat Martha Abelsen believes a mayor needs to be proactive, particularly if she wants to connect with young and elderly people, while Poul Petersen, the mayor’s second opponent, has criticised the mayor for her lack of a coherent housing policy.
+Candidate Martha Abelsen believes a mayor needs to be proactive, particularly if she wants to connect with young and elderly people, while Poul Petersen, the mayor’s second opponent, has criticised the mayor for her lack of a coherent housing policy.

 Candidates for Mayor of Sermersooq (Nuuk)